 Supporting Your Pet as They Climb Up the Stairs

-Climbing up the stairs can be hard as well.
-A dog with weak back legs may not have the leg power to push themselves up each stair tread.
+Climbing up the stairs can be challenging as well.
+A dog with weak back legs may not have the leg power to push itself up each stair tread.
 Dogs that can use the stairs on their own may become tired or stop part way down and refuse to take another step.
-Supporting your dog with a harness as they use the stairs provides stability, balance control, and helps dogs to establish trust.
-They know you’re supporting them and helping them to safely use the stairs.
+Supporting your dog with a harness as they use the stairs provides stability and balance control and helps dogs establish trust.
+They know you’re supporting them and helping them safely use the stairs.

 Added Comfort and Support While in Their Wheelchair

 Wheelchair compatible lifting harnesses offer the best of both worlds.
-Not only do they provide lifting support whenever your dog needs it, but they make it easier to get your dog into the wheelchair and create a comfortable support system for the wheelchair as well.
+Not only do they provide lifting support whenever your dog needs it, but they also make it easier to get your dog into the wheelchair and create a comfortable support system for the wheelchair.

-3. Which end your dog needs support most
+3. Where does your dog need support most?

-There’s no one reason why a dog loses the ability to walk or stand.
-There are many mobility condition that impact a dog’s ability to move and every paralyzed dog’s experience is unique to them.
-Which means your dog needs a lifting harness that best suits its needs.
+There’s no one reason a dog loses the ability to walk or stand.
+Many mobility conditions impact a dog’s ability to move, and every paralyzed dog’s experience is unique to them.
+This means your dog needs a lifting harness that best suits its needs.
 Choosing the right style lifting harness for your dog means supporting them exactly where they need it.

 Are your dog’s legs weak in the front or back?

-Choosing the right harness for your dog is as simple as knowing where they need help and support assistance most.
-Dogs with front leg weakness are going to need a different style harness than a dog who has weak back legs.
+Choosing the correct harness for your dog is as simple as knowing where they need help and support assistance most.
+Dogs with front leg weakness will need a different style harness than a dog with weak back legs.

 How weak are your dog’s legs?

-Additionally, the level of support your dog needs will vary based on their leg function and leg strength.
-Ask yourself, is your dog completely paralyzed or are their legs just losing strength?
+Additionally, the level of support your dog needs will vary based on their leg function and strength.
+Ask yourself, is your dog completely paralyzed, or are their legs just beginning to lose strength?
 Are they able to stand up on their own?
 How often does your dog lose their balance?
-Answering these questions can help determine where your dog needs the support is key to getting them the right lifting harness.
+Answering these questions can help determine where your dog needs support, which is key to getting them the right lifting harness.
 A harness can help pet’s dealing with weakness in their front legs, back legs or all four legs.

-Body harnesses and slings are best for dogs who still have some mobility and are able to support themselves using either their front or back legs.
-Although you can suspend and lift a dog completely off the ground with the right lifting harness, this is usually best for short periods of time.
-A dog needing full body support while maintaining their independence should be using a wheelchair to improve their mobility.
+Body harnesses and slings are best for dogs who still have some mobility and can support themselves using either their front or back legs.
+Although you can suspend and lift a dog entirely off the ground with the right lifting harness, this is usually best for short periods of time.
+A dog needing full-body support while maintaining its independence should be using a wheelchair to improve their mobility.

 4. The different styles of canine support harnesses

-There are a wide selection of support harnesses available.
-Each lifting harness is designed to help pets based on the level of support they need as well as where a dog needs the support the most.
-A dog experiencing weakness in all four legs will need a much different level of support than a dog who is just starting lose strength in it’s hind legs.
+There is a wide selection of support harnesses available.
+Each lifting harness is designed to help pets based on the level of support they need and where a dog needs the support the most.
+A dog experiencing weakness in all four legs will need a much different level of support than a dog starting to lose strength in its hind legs.

 Hind End or Rear Harness

 A rear support harness slides up a dog’s back legs like a pair of pants and attaches over the top of their back.
 Most rear harnesses feature handles that are detachable and adjustable.
-An adjustable handle is very important, all dogs (and their owners!) are different heights and the handle should be long enough that you can comfortably support your dog without bending over or straining your back.
+An adjustable handle is essential, all dogs (and their owners!) are of different heights, and the handle should be long enough that you can comfortably support your dog without bending over or straining your back.
 Hind leg weakness is incredibly common in pets of all ages.
 And a dog is more apt to need rear leg support than front leg support.

-Keep in mind, pets diagnosed with a degenerative condition or those whose mobility loss will worsen overtime need a harness that can change with their mobility needs.
+Remember that pets diagnosed with a degenerative condition or those whose mobility loss will worsen over time need a harness that can change with their mobility needs.
 Always choose a harness that can adapt and be used with a wheelchair late in life when it becomes necessary.

 Support Sling for Mid-Body Support

-A sling style support is best used for dog’s who can still support their own weight, but are unsteady on their feet.
-Vets often recommend a sling support to use during recovery since they offer more control than using a bath towel.
+A sling style support is best used for dogs who can still support their own weight but are unsteady on their feet.
+Vets often recommend a sling support during recovery since they offer more control than a bath towel or scarf.

 A support sling offers pets gentle mid-body support, usually wrapping around a dog’s abdomen to lift them from underneath.
 This is the best harness option for dogs recovering from surgery or injury, especially from TPLO or cruciate surgery.
 Because the sling avoids both the back and front legs, healing wounds on the knee and hip are safe from rubbing or direct contact from the support system.